 Free Spins: Can occur in both low and high volatility slots, but tend to be rarer and more lucrative in high volatility games.

-Bonus Buy: Available on many high volatility slots - lets players trigger the feature (and its big win potential) instantly.
+Bonus Buy: Available on many high volatility slots - lets players trigger the feature and its bigger win potential instantly.

 Multipliers & Megaways: Often increase volatility - look for big multiplier potential and large max payouts.